canjs/can-stream/docs/interface.toStreamFromProperty.md

-@function can-stream.toStreamFromProperty toStreamFromProperty
+@function can-stream/type/interface.toStreamFromProperty toStreamFromProperty
-@parent can-stream.fns
+@parent can-stream.types.streamInterface

 @description Creates a stream on a {Observable} object that gets updated whenever the property value on the observable changes.